Schlap/yelp-clone/README.md

 $ rails server
 ```

 Visit http://localhost:3000/restaurants in your browser.
+You can then login as 'ch2ch3' with the password 'password', or create a new user.